debadritanandi2009/SupersStoreSalesDashboardUsingPowerBi/README.md

 # SupersStoreSalesDashboardUsingPowerBi
-Super Store Sales data is a csv files whichh contains the details of various Measures of an e-commerce store in terms of category,sub-category,segment,Region,Sales,Proift,Order-date-Ship-Date
+💡 Power BI in Action: Super Store Sales Dashboard! 💡

+Excited to share my latest project! 🎉 I developed a dynamic Power BI dashboard that provides real-time insights for an e-commerce store using Super Store Sales data.
+Here's what I’ve been working on:

-Here with the help of Power Bi I have made a dashboard which is dynamic region-wise to all  the visualizations on the dashboard as per the regions.
+- 📊 The dashboard is fully region-wise dynamic, allowing seamless interaction with all visualizations based on different regions.
-On page 2 with the help of forecasting methodology of Power BI , I have made the Line Chart for the Sales for the next 15 days.
+- 📈 Leveraging Power BI’s forecasting capabilities, I created a 15-day sales forecast Line Chart on Page 2 to help anticipate future trends.
-Using Dax queries I have added in a new Col. and new Table too The card present on Page 1 of Avg.
-Delivery days is done by using Dax Query using DATEDIFF between the order date and the Ship Date.
+- 🛠️ Using DAX queries, I introduced a new column and table, optimizing data analysis further.
+- ⏱️ The Avg.
+Delivery Days card on Page 1 calculates delivery time by utilizing the DATEDIFF function between the order date and the ship date.